lihanli/geometry-parser/README.md

 Geometry Parser
 ===============

-Processes a list of points that form shapes.
-If the shape is a simple polygon then it determines if each of the shapes is seperate from, interesect, or is contained in each of the other shapes.
+Processes a list of points that form shapes and outputs the relationships between all the shapes that are simple convex polygons.
+A shape can be either separate from, intersecting, inside, or containing another shape.